cdelorme/system-setup/docs/linux/dev.md

 While I usually prefer the dev channel, even google chrome stable has caused my debian wheezy system to crash on occassion.
 As such, while I still recommend chrome, I recommend the stable version to avoid problems.

 The easiest way to install it is to download a `.deb` from their site and manually install it with `dpkg -i`, but you can also add their repository manually as an alternative.

+The google talk plugin may depend on a newer libc6, which is not available to debian wheezy, but should work fine with jessie.

 #### [sublime text](https://github.com/cdelorme/system-setup/tree/master/shared_config/sublime_text.md)